armannorouzi/Predicting-prediction-model-performance/Study-plan-complete.md

 During this step, in each data set the data from the development and validation sample are pooled into one sample.
 This aggregated sample is then used to train a propensity model - also using logistic regression - to distinguish which data belongs to which sample.
 Observations from the development sample that are misclassified as validation observations will be used to form a separate segment.
 The performance of the prediction model is then estimated in this segment.
 We use this performance estimate as the prediction of the true model performance in the transfer setting.

 ### Model comparison
 Finally, the difference in accuracy in the model development and model validation is calculated and the same is done between the accuracy in model development and propensity method model development.
-To evaluate how well the new method is at estimating the true model performance in the transfer setting, we calculate the difference between the differences.
 Both the accuracy and the differences are bootstrapped to estimate 95% confidence intervals (CI).
 The bootstrap procedures used will bootstrap 1000 samples with replacements based on the same size as the original samples.

 ## Ethical considerations
 ### Principle of autonomy